-Can Smart Contracts Really Recover Assets?
-The Truth
+Can Smart Contracts Recover Assets?
+What Is Actually Possible

 Summary: Smart contracts can sometimes help recover access to DeFi assets when the asset still exists, the user has a recorded claim, and a valid function path remains available.
 They cannot reverse theft, override permissions, bypass protocol rules, or guarantee a result.